Deep-Symmetry/beat-link-trigger/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you’ve considered.

+**Current Beat Link Trigger Version**
+What version were you working with when you had this idea (in case a later or preview release has already started solving it)?
+[Replace this text by copying from the top left corner of the About window or the start of the log file.]

 **Additional context**
 Add any other context or screenshots about the feature request here.